tuanlamit/python-beautifulsoup/README.md

 > [!NOTE]
 >
-> Modification to the user-agent is needed depending on the type of browser your using
+> Modification to the user-agent is needed depending on the type of browser you're using
 >
 > To determine:
 >